Holomorphic representation of quantum computations: Introduction

-An important prerequisite to answering this question is the development of quantum complexity theory in the infinite-dimensional setting.
+Important prerequisites to answering this question are the formalization of continuous-variable quantum computing and the development of quantum complexity theory in the infinite-dimensional setting.
 Indeed, a great part of the theory developed for DV quantum complexity is still missing for CV.
-The standard gate model used in this case is the one introduced by Lloyd and Braunstein~\cite{lloyd1999quantum}, which features unitary gates generated by Hamiltonian that are polynomial in the creation and annihilation operators of the modes.
-Strikingly, and although this set of gates is frequently referred to as ``universal'' in the literature, it is not known whether these gates form a universal gate set, even in the very weak controllability sense that any state can be reached up to arbitrary precision from any other state using sequences of these gates.
-Hence, characterising the trace norm closure of the set of states generated by sequences of such unitary gates starting from, say, the vacuum state, is an interesting open problem (already in the single-mode setting) for the foundations of CV quantum complexity, of which the question of universality of the corresponding set of infinite-dimensional unitary gates is a natural follow-up.
+The standard gate model used in this case is the one introduced by Lloyd and Braunstein~\cite{lloyd1999quantum}, which features unitary gates generated by Hamiltonians that are polynomial functions in the creation and annihilation operators of the modes.
+Strikingly, and although this set of gates is frequently referred to as ``universal'' in the literature, it is not known whether these gates actually form a universal gate set, even in the very weak controllability sense that any state can be reached up to arbitrary precision from any other state using sequences of these gates.
+Hence, characterizing the trace norm closure of the set of states generated by sequences of such unitary gates starting from, say, the vacuum state, is an interesting open problem (already in the single-mode setting) for the foundations of CV quantum complexity, of which the question of universality of the corresponding set of infinite-dimensional unitary gates is a natural follow-up.
 Relating to this problem, an equivalent of the celebrated Solovay--Kitaev theorem~\cite{dawson2005solovay} has been recently obtained for Gaussian unitary operations under energy-constrained diamond norm~\cite{becker2021energy}.
-Whether and how this result can be generalised to include non-Gaussian unitary gates is also an interesting open problem.
+Whether and how this result can be generalized to include non-Gaussian unitary gates is also an interesting open problem.
 Similarly, the extension of quantum Hamiltonian complexity to the CV setting is an interesting direction.
 In classical complexity theory, the analogue of the \textsf{NP}-complete $3$-\textsf{SAT} problem for the continuous-variable classical Blum--Shub--Smale machine \cite{BSS2000} is whether a multivariate degree $4$ polynomial has a zero.
 We expect that the stellar formalism would allow us to formulate similar problems based on zeros of holomorphic functions for quantum complexity classes over continuous variables.